nginx-modules/ngx_ustats_module/README.md

 The module's **web interface** provides a good visual representation of what's going on with your backends.
 Values in some columns of the table can be sorted within each upstream row.

 Gathered data can also be retrieved in **JSON format**.
-To do so, append "?json" to the end of location on which the module was set to work on (see configuration instructions below).
+To do so, append "?json=1" to the end of location on which the module was set to work on (see configuration instructions below).

 ![Screenshot](https://github.com/0xc0dec/ustats/wiki/shot1.png)